potrepka/potrepka.github.io/philosophy.md

 </div>

 There are many great writings, and each is unique in its own right.
-These are the writings I have found to be most influential in my understanding of purpose:
+These are the writings I have found to be most influential in my quest for purpose:

 {% for book in site.data.books %}
   1. <a target="_blank" href="{{ book.url }}" title="{{ book.title }}">{{ book.desc }}</a>